 The Big Apple

-As rest stops go, The Big Apple in Colborne is the biggest, the boldest, and definitely the most entertaining.
+As rest stops go, The Big Apple in Colborne is one of the boldest, tastiest and definitely the most unique.
 The iconic giant apple is the largest construction of an apple anywhere in the world.

 The Big Apple is the iconic roadside attraction you simply cannot pass.
-Every kid wants to stop here and every adult does, too!
+Every kid wants to stop here and so does every adult.
 It is a celebration of all things apple and especially all things apple in Northumberland County.

 Located just off the 401 Highway on the way to Colborne, it’s easy to spot the 12-metre-tall Mr. Applehead from any direction.
 The Big Apple is 140 km east from Toronto, on the way to Kingston (125 km).
 It may look like a simple rest stop on the highway, but it is so much more.